TheOdinProject/curriculum/rails_programming/advanced_forms_and_activerecord/project_associations.md

 1. Model the data for your application, including the necessary tables.
 2. Create a new Rails application and Git repo called `private-events`.
 3. Update your README to be descriptive and link to this project.
 4. We will be using Devise for authentication in this project, complete the steps in their [Getting Started guide](https://github.com/heartcombo/devise#getting-started) up to and including the part where you have to run `rails db:migrate`
+5. Create a `Users` controller with a `show` action.
+Display the users email within a `<h1>` tag in the show view.
+6. When the user signs in, it should redirect them to their show page.
+Check out [devises guide](https://github.com/heartcombo/devise/wiki/How-To:-Redirect-to-a-specific-page-on-successful-sign-in-out) on how to do this.

 #### Basic Events